TRUSTED PARTNERS

 Certification validity

-Choose a provider whose instructors are ACLS certified & offer customer support.
+Choose a provider whose instructors are PALS certified & offer customer support.

 Cost and convenience